MOC On-Demand: 20761-Querying Data with Transact-SQL Course Outline

 Already know MOC On-Demand is not right for you?
 We also offer this same course content in a live, instructor-led format.
 For more details, click on the link below:

-This self-study class (equivalent to our 3-day instructor-led course) gives students a good understanding of the Transact-SQL language which is used by all SQL Server-related disciplines; namely, Database Administration, Database Development and Business Intelligence.
+The main purpose of the course is to give students a good understanding of the Transact-SQL language which is used by all SQL Server-related disciplines; namely, Database Administration, Database Development and Business Intelligence.
 As such, the primary target audience for this course is: Database Administrators, Database Developers and BI professionals.

 Working knowledge of relational databases.